ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 }
 ~~~

+The means by which an RS's keys are made known to the AS are out
+of scope of this specification.
 The AS MAY require an RS to pre-register its keys
 or could allow calls from arbitrary keys in a trust-on-first-use
 model.